 Raises TypeError - If the key is not an integer or slice.

-init(it)
+'''

+init (it: Iterable[str]) → None

 Create a CoNLL-U file collection of sentences.

 Parameters it - An iterator of the lines of the CoNLL-U file.

 Raises ParseError - If there is an error constructing the sentences in the iterator.